Having a disabled child in the family

 If you have a sibling (brother or sister) who has a disability, then there are things you can do to help that person, as well as help your family and yourself.

-- Find out about the disability and how it affects your sibling.
+- Find out about the disability and work out how it affects your sibling.
 Your parents will be able to help you with this, and always ask your sibling.

 - Learn how to help look after her.

-- Ask mum or dad to role-play by asking you questions that people might ask, and work out what answers you can give.
-This way you will feel more confident and will not be stressed out by questions from people who don't understand your sibling's disability (especially the silly questions).
+- Ask mum or dad to role-play by asking you questions that people might ask you about your sibling, and work out what answers you can give.
+This way you will feel more confident and you will not be stressed out by questions from people who don't understand your sibling's disability (especially the silly questions).

 - Encourage your sibling by praising what she can do.